vizkov/soundvibe/README.md

 ![alt text](2.jpeg "Android")

-# Missing :
 - A lot of the actual code was lost, but some of it still remians.
 Can be used for reference.